-Photo 2: Fire on peatland in County Longford
+Photo 2 Fire on peatland in County Longford

-County Longford experienced both heatwaves and droughts in 2018, and heatwaves were also recorded in 2021 and 2022.
-These events have contributed to the development of uncontrolled fire events, the imposition of restrictions on water supply and damage to road surfaces across County Longford.
+County Longford experienced both heatwaves and droughts in 2018, with heatwaves also recorded in 2021 and 2022.
+These events have contributed to the development of uncontrolled fires events, the imposition of restrictions on water supply and damage to road surfaces across County Longford.
 Projected increases in the frequency of heatwaves and drought conditions will mean that events currently experienced on an infrequent basis will become more frequent.

-Photo 3: Storm damage in County Longford
+Photo 3 Storm Damage in County Longford